DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-02-ab-test-cookie-banner.md

 ## Next steps

-We eventually decided to implement the GDS design pattern, but positioned at the bottom of the screen, because it maximised the opt-in rate, minimised the skew, showed no quantitative evidence of reducing user engagement with the service and ensured that users were able to make a clear choice about their cookie preferences.
+We decided to implement the GDS design pattern, but positioned at the bottom of the screen, because it maximised the opt-in rate, minimised the skew, showed no quantitative evidence of reducing user engagement with the service and ensured that users were able to make a clear choice about their cookie preferences.